Novek20/Dell-Latitude-5480_Hackintosh_Catalina/README.md

-# Dell Latitude 5480 Hackintosh EFI - macOS 11 and 12
+# Dell Latitude 5480 Hackintosh EFI - macOS 10.15
-**Introducing my new hack: Dell Latitude 5480 running macOS!**

 **Can be used for the Dell Latitude 5280/5580 and the Dell Precision 3520 as well (w/ some modifications)**

 OpenCore bootloader for stability.